xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-view-test-case-execution-logs.md

 > **Notes**:
 >
-> * Test execution logs of Test Cases are preserved only in the running session of Katalon Studio.
-Once Katalon Studio is reloaded, the execution logs will disappear.
+> * Execution logs of Test Cases are preserved only in the running session of Katalon Studio.
+Once Katalon Studio is reloaded, the logs will disappear.

 > **See also**:
 >